kapost/circuitry/README.md

 ### Asynchronous Support

+Publishing supports three asynchronous strategies (forking, threading, and batching) while subscribing supports two (forking and threading).

 #### Forking

-Publishing or subscribing asynchronously occurs by forking a child process.
-That child is then detached so that your application does not need to worry about waiting for the process to finish.
+When forking a child process, that child is detached so that your application does not need to worry about waiting for the process to finish.
+Forked requests begin processing immediately and do not have any overhead in terms of waiting for them to complete.

 There are two important notes regarding forking in general as it relates to asynchronous support:

-1. Forking is not supported on all platforms (e.g.: Windows and NetBSD 4), requiring that your implementation use synchronous requests in such circumstances.
-You can determine if asynchronous requests will work by calling `Circuitry.platform_supports_async?`.
+1. Forking is not supported on all platforms (e.g.: Windows and NetBSD 4), requiring that your implementation use synchronous requests or an alternative asynchronous strategy in such circumstances.

 2. Forking results in resources being copied from the parent process to the child process.
 In order to prevent database connection errors and the like, you